 A global variable is declared outside all the functions present in a program.
 Unlike local variables, the global variable can be accessed by any function present in a program.
 Global variables are not much reliable as their value can be changed by any function present in the program.

-Global variables remain in existence till the whole program get executed completely.
-Global variables retain their values till the program is in execution.
+They remain in existence until the whole program gets executed completely.
+Global variables retain their values until the program is in execution.
 The reason is that they are stored on a fixed region of memory, decided by the compiler.

 A Global variable is helpful in situations where multiple functions are accessing the same data.
 Using a large number of global variables might be problematic, as there may be unwanted changes to the value of a global variable.

 - Local Variables are called ‘local’ because they are only known to the statements written in a function inside which they are declared and not known to any other function present outside that function block.
 In the case of a global variable, they are known to each and every function present in a program; hence, they are called ‘global’.

 - Global variables retain their value until the program is in the execution phase, as they are stored at a fixed location decided by the compiler.
 Local variables are stored on the stack; hence, they do not retain their value as ‘stack’ is dynamic in nature, but the compiler can be directed to retain their value, by using the ‘static’ modifier.

 - If a global and a local variable are declared with the same name then, all the statements of a code block in which local variable is declared will refer only to a local variable and will cause no effect to a global variable.

 - A local variable is destroyed when the control of the program exit out of the block in which local variable is declared.
 However, a global variable is destroyed when the entire program is terminated.

 - The main benefit of a local variable is that there is no accidental alteration of the data.
 The variable is declared inside a block, and these block of code uses the variable and avoid undesirable side effects.